-Having a fun drink alternative to alcohol will help supplement the bar, and not to mention that caffeine will help keep the dance floor packed all night.
+Having a fun drink alternative to alcohol will help supplement the bar—not to mention the caffeine will help keep the dance floor packed all night long.

 From: An At-Home, Rustic, DIY Wedding in Woodville, Alabama 9.
-Cookie and Milk Bar
+Milk and Cookie Bar